-- In a large bowl, cream butter and sugar until light and fluffy.
-Beat in the egg yolk, milk and vanilla.
-Combine the flour, cocoa and salt; gradually add to creamed mixture and mix well.
-Cover and refrigerate for 1 hour or until or until easy to handle.
+- In a mixing bowl, beat butter, sugar, egg yolk, milk and vanilla until light and fluffy.
+Combine flour, cocoa and salt; gradually add to creamed mixture.
+Cover and chill 1 hour or until firm enough to roll into balls.

 "Just made these for the first time with my grandsons, ages 8 and 11.
 Followed the recipe exactly and they turned out perfectly, just as in the picture.
 They were fun to make together and so delicious!"

 "I made these for my book club, but I made 1/2" balls and semi-sweet choc. chips, they were a real hit.
 Loved them."

 "I made 2 batches.
 The first, by mistake, I made 12 cookies instead of 24.
 That ended up working well.
 The second batch I made 24 cookies and cut the filling by half.
 I also reduced the sugar by not quite half throughout the recipe.
 That really made them taste as though I was using "dark chocolate."
 In addition, I used "dark chocolate" Kisses.
 Next time I'll make 12 with half the filling and reduced sugar and dark Kisses.
 The kids rated it a "keeper" to the Christmas cookie list.
 Thanks for sharing!"